cwnam85/twiv-test/src/templates/chat_template.md

 The following is the complete list of allowed poses.
 Only these poses can be used:

+> **IMPORTANT**: When using poses, you must accurately determine whether the character is facing toward the user (front-facing) or facing away from the user (back-facing).
+This directional orientation is crucial for maintaining consistency in the roleplay scenario.

 {%- for pose in poseList %}
 {%- if (pose.sfw and affinity < 80) or (pose.nsfw and affinity >= pose.unlock_affinity and isAdultCharacter) or (pose.sfw and not isAdultCharacter) %}